 When we have judged a school to be good, we will then normally go into the school about once every four years to confirm that the school remains good.
 This is called a section 8 inspection of a good or outstanding school, because it is carried out under section 8 of the Education Act 2005.
 We do not give graded judgements on a section 8 inspection.
 However, if we find some evidence that a good school could now be better than good, or that standards may be declining, then the next inspection will be a section 5 inspection.
 Usually this is within one to two years of the date of the section 8 inspection.
 If we have serious concerns about safeguarding, behaviour or the quality of education, we will convert the section 8 inspection to a section 5 inspection immediately.

-This is the second section 8 inspection since we judged the school to be good in October 2011.
+This is the second section 8 inspection since we judged Hunton Church of England Primary School the school to be good on 21-22 October 2011.

 How can I feed back my views?